neelsmith/icgle/README.md

-# iecgl
+# icgle

-Talk at IECGL.
+Talk at ICGLE.

 In markdown format: